Jmef19/u-tad-webII-final/README.md

-# Web II Partial Assignment
+# Web II Final Assignment

+Work in progress — due to limited time, the implementation isn't as refined as intended.

 ### By Juan Manuel Escudero